kennethreitz-archive/.com/content/posts/110817-requests-v0.6.0.rst

 Requests has had CookieJar support for a while, but that's far from ideal.
 CookieJars require an enormous amount of manual code.
-So, now you can give Requests a simple dictionary wherever it , and it'll automatically generate a CookieJar for you!
+So, now you can give Requests a simple dictionary wherever it expects a CookieJar, and it'll automatically generate a CookieJar for you!

 Best yet, if a server responds with Cookies in any request, you'll have a simple dictionary waiting for you in ``Response.cookies``.
 If you